The Astronaut Farmer

 The Astronaut Farmer is a 2006 American drama film directed by Michael Polish, who co-wrote the screenplay with his brother Mark Polish.
 The film stars Billy Bob Thornton, Virginia Madsen, Bruce Dern and Max Thieriot.
 The plot is about a Texas rancher who attempts to construct a rocket in his barn and launch himself into outer space.

-The film was released on February 23, 2007.
-It grossed just $11 million against its $13 million budget, and received mixed reviews from critics.
+The film premiered at the Mill Valley Film Festival on October 15, 2006 and was released by Warner Bros.
+Pictures on February 23, 2007.
+It grossed $11.1 million against its $13 million budget, and received mixed reviews from critics.

 Plot

 Charles Farmer is a former United States Air Force fighter pilot and astronaut-in-training who reluctantly resigned from the space program and was discharged from the military before he could fulfill his dream of becoming a vital part of NASA.
 He did so in order to take over his family's failing ranch in Texas after his financially strapped father's suicide prior to the ranch being foreclosed on.

 Having missed the opportunity to travel into space, he decides to build a working replica of the historic Mercury-Atlas rocket and spacecraft in the barn on his secluded ranch in the fictional town of Story, Texas, using all his assets and facing his own foreclosure of the ranch as a result.
 But he has done so with the ongoing support of his wife Audrey, his teenage son Shepard, and young daughters Stanley and Sunshine.
 When he begins making inquiries about purchasing rocket fuel, the FBI and FAA step in to investigate, and the ensuing publicity thrusts Farmer into the spotlight and makes him a media darling.

 Farmer's launch is delayed by endless red tape created by U.S. government officials from the FAA, FBI, CIA, NASA and the Department of Defense, who seek to stall him beyond his deadline and force his creditors to foreclose on the farm.
 Farmer was counting on publicity to help him financially.
 He is denied the hydrazine fuel he requires, with government officials claiming he is a security risk and that it is too dangerous to allow a private citizen to launch a space vehicle.
 Facing financial ruin, he panics, climbs aboard, and, using a less-than-optimal substitute fuel, he somehow launches the rocket.
 However, after only a foot or two of vertical lift, the rocket descends back down, falls over, and horizontally blasts out of the old wooden barn where it was constructed.